Electric Cars

 Also the question is, can you charge an electric car at home without a driveway?
 No. Although it’s safe to do so, it means the charging point is out of action for other users who will need to use it during those hours.
 If you’re using a residential on-street charging point, speak to your local council or neighbours about charging point etiquette and charging rotas.

-See also: What kind of battery does an electric car use?
+See also: What are the parts of an electric car?

 Contents